-This will be the first in a series inviting Lincoln residents and our members to meet with artists to see what they see, hear what they hear, and share what we can as we together we interpret and explore the connections which bring us together in cultural understanding.
+The series will continue in the fall with an invitation to meet with artists to see what they see and hear what they hear, followed by discussion and an opportunity to interpret and explore the connections which bring us together in cultural understanding.
+We look forward to welcoming you to the conversation.

 Back to All Events